-- We have identified a material weakness in our internal control over financial reporting, and if our remediation of such material weakness is not effective, our ability to produce timely and accurate financial statements could be impaired. - Goodwill impairment and related charges, as well as other accounting charges or adjustments could negatively impact our operating results. - We depend upon the sale of our Very Fast SRAMs for most of our revenues and the market for Very Fast SRAMs is highly competitive. - If we do not successfully implement certain cost reduction initiatives, we may suffer adverse impacts on our business and operations. - We are dependent on a number of single source suppliers. - If we do not successfully develop and introduce the new in-place associative computing products, which entails certain significant risks, our business will be harmed. - If we are unable to offset increased wafer fabrication and assembly costs, our gross margins will suffer. - We are subject to the highly cyclical nature of the networking and telecommunications markets. - We rely heavily on distributors and our business will be negatively impacted if we are unable to develop and manage distribution channels and accurately forecast future sales through our distributors. - The average selling prices of our products are expected to decline. - We are substantially dependent on the continued services of our senior management and other key personnel.
-If we are unable to recruit or retain qualified personnel, our business could be harmed. - Cyber-attacks could disrupt our operations or the operations of our partners, and result in reduced revenue, increased costs, liability claims and harm our reputation or competitive position. - Demand for our products may decrease if our OEM customers experience difficulty manufacturing, marketing or selling their products. - Our products have lengthy sales cycles that make it difficult to plan our expenses and forecast results. - Our business could be negatively affected as a result of actions of activist stockholders or others. - Our acquisition of companies or technologies could prove difficult to integrate, disrupt our business, dilute stockholder value and adversely affect our operating results. - Our business will suffer if we are unable to protect our intellectual property or if there are claims that we infringe third party intellectual property rights. - Current unfavorable economic and market conditions may adversely affect our business, financial condition, results of operations and cash flows. - If our business grows, such growth may place a significant strain on our management and operations.
+- If we do not successfully develop new products to respond to rapid market changes due to changing technology and evolving industry standards, particularly in the networking and telecommunications markets, our business will be harmed. - If we are unable to offset increased wafer fabrication and assembly costs, our gross margins will suffer. - We are subject to the highly cyclical nature of the networking and telecommunications markets. - We rely heavily on distributors and our business will be negatively impacted if we are unable to develop and manage distribution channels and accurately forecast future sales through our distributors. - The average selling prices of our products are expected to decline. - We are substantially dependent on the continued services of our senior management and other key personnel.
+If we are unable to recruit or retain qualified personnel, our business could be harmed. - Cyber-attacks and systems integration issues could disrupt our operations or the operations of our partners and result in reduced revenue, increased costs, liability claims, reputational harm. - Demand for our products may decrease if our OEM customers experience difficulty manufacturing, marketing or selling their products. - Our products have lengthy sales cycles that make it difficult to plan our expenses and forecast results. - Our business could be negatively affected as a result of actions of activist stockholders or others. - Our acquisition of companies or technologies could prove difficult to integrate, disrupt our business, dilute stockholder value and adversely affect our operating results. - Our business will suffer if we are unable to protect our intellectual property or if there are claims that we infringe third party intellectual property rights. - Any significant order cancellations or order deferrals could adversely affect our operating results. - If our business grows, such growth may place a significant strain on our management and operations.